asciamanna/asciamanna.github.io/_drafts/demanding-predictability.md

 #### Focus on Decreasing Cycle Time
 Little's law states that if we want to decrease lead times (or cycle times) we increase throughput and decrease WIP.
 To improve delivery flow focus on decreasing lead and cycle times of work.
 This often means breaking work into smaller pieces, removing and reducing handoffs and places in your process where inventory accumulates.

-### 3. Prioritize Agile Technical Practices
-In my 20 years in the industry the agile technical practices have been the biggest differentiator for successful software teams and organizations.

-#### Continuous Integration
-Integrate code continuously, more than once per day.
-This means integrating code that doesn't necessarily complete user stories or features.
-Teams will need to learn how to integrate code that is not finished without breaking the system.
-This means learning new skills, and often organizing the work and the code differently.
-Feature branches delay integration and create risk.
-Integration defects are often caught late and harder to fix as the exist in the space between the interaction of separate pieces of work, for this reason alone continuous integration is important.
-Don't fall into the trap that just because you have a build server that you call a CI server that you are doing Continuous Integration.
-Many organizations use build servers to build feature branches and think they are doing CI.
-If you aren't doing trunk based development and creating branches, those branches need to live for a day or less, or you aren't practices Continuous Integration.

-#### Test-Driven Development
-For me, the place I start most teams in with Test-Driven Development.

 #### Refactoring